EliasKlein/DoubleDBot/README.md

 - "Relatively" configurable via property files (within the boundaries planned for the server)
 - (optional) Encryption for all properties
   - This is probably very unnecessary but this is a DRACOON Bot.
+- Cheer me up command for the dark days

 ## Good to know stuff